U.S. Stocks Rise to End a Bumpy Week

 "We've got slowing in China, some issues in Europe, and Brexit in the U.K., but the overall environment is still a reasonably good one, and I think you're beginning to see that when these companies come out and report earnings," said Peter Heilbron, a senior investment officer at Northern Trust Wealth Management.
 "You're still seeing positive growth, just not as robust as we'd hoped for."

 Not all corporate earnings were upbeat.
-Shares of Intel, sometimes considered a barometer for the global economy, fell nearly 7% after it warned on slowing demand for data-center chips in 2019, just a day after semiconductor stocks enjoyed their best session in years.
+Shares of Intel, sometimes considered a barometer for the global economy, fell 6.6% after it warned of slowing demand for data-center chips in 2019, just a day after semiconductor stocks enjoyed their best session in years.

+Still, "the mantra is 'not as bad as feared' for earnings," said Justin Wiggs, managing director in equity trading at Stifel Nicolaus.

 Friday's gains extended to major indexes around the world.

-The Stoxx Europe 600 was up 0.7% in afternoon trading after narrowly snapping a three-day losing streak in the previous session.
-Markets in Japan, Hong Kong and South Korea closed at least 1% higher .
+The Stoxx Europe 600 was up 0.6% after narrowly snapping a three-day losing streak in the previous session.
+Markets in Japan, Hong Kong and South Korea closed at least 1% higher.

 Most of Friday's gains in Europe and Asia came from more economically sensitive corners of the market including banks, autos, industrials, and energy companies, which have also been at the forefront of January's rebound in stocks.